s-heppner/python-bibtex-linter/README.md

 Therefore, I created this tool (in Python, since that's what I know best), that can parse the entries and then performs arbitrary (self-defined) invariant checks on them.

-In my field the most used citation style is IEEEtran so this is how I've defined the invariants in the script.
+In my field the most used citation style is `IEEEtran` so this is how I've defined the default rules of the script.
+I've written down the observations on which the rules are based [here](test/test_template/IEEEtran_observations.md).

-However, I tried to make it easy to define others if the need arises.
+It is however relatively easy to define your own [custom ruleset](#advanced-custom-rulesets), should the need arise.

 ## How to use:
 First we need to install the tool, I recommend to use [pipx](https://github.com/pypa/pipx) for that: